Leslie Brown Katz, violin

 Miss Leslie’s violin studio inspires students of all ages to lift the music off the page, tell a story, and master beautiful tone.
 Her students have won the top honors in the ACT-SO National Finals, and the Royal Conservatory of Music National Exams.
 She also has students every year in the Suzuki Graduation Concert at The Colburn School, and inspires rising music graduates as they prepare to work and support themselves “outside the playpen.”

 Hobbies and Passions

-Miss Leslie spends her free time reading historical novels and her favorite way to relax is on the water.
+Miss Leslie spends her free time reading historical novels and writing Rhythm Recipes.
+Her favorite way to relax is on the water.
 She even took her violin and Wagner “Ring” scores on a boat for a week just to get them in her fingers without distractions!